MihirMalani1712/BookStore_ManagementSystem/README.md

-# bookstore1
+# bookstore
-Online Book Store using Django
+Online Book Store using Django framework and sqlite2 database